Solar neutrino: Observed data

 The greatest number of solar neutrinos are direct products of the proton–proton reaction (tall, dark blue curve on the left).
 They have a low energy – only reaching up to 400 keV.
 There are several other significant production mechanisms, with energies up to 18 MeV.

-The highest flux of solar neutrinos come directly from the proton–proton interaction, and have a low energy, up to 400 keV.
+The highest flux of solar neutrinos come directly from the proton–proton reaction, and have a low energy, up to 400 keV.
 There are also several other significant production mechanisms, with energies up to 18 MeV.
-From the Earth, the amount of neutrino flux at Earth is around 7·10^{10} particles·cm^{−2}·s ^{−1}.
+On Earth the neutrino flux from the proton–proton reaction is measured as 6.1e10±.5 particles·cm^{−2}·s ^{−1}; another reaction called ^{7}Be adds 4.99e9±.11 particles·cm^{−2}·s ^{−1}.
 The number of neutrinos can be predicted with great confidence by the standard solar model, but the number of neutrinos detected on Earth versus the number of neutrinos predicted are different by a factor of a third, which is the solar neutrino problem.

 Solar models additionally predict the location within the Sun's core where solar neutrinos should originate, depending on the nuclear fusion reaction which leads to their production.
 Future neutrino detectors will be able to detect the incoming direction of these neutrinos with enough precision to measure this effect.

 Theoretical curves of survival probability of solar neutrinos that arrive on day (orange, continuous) or on night (purple, dashed), as a function of the energy of the neutrinos.
 Also shown the four values of the energy of the neutrinos at which measurements have been performed, corresponding to four different branches of the proton–proton chain.